 - Wash With Less Water.
 Rather than letting the water run consistently as you wash dishes, top off the sink or a bowl with hot, soapy water.
 The EPA says this can cut your water use from 20 gallons to 10 for a sink-load of dishes.

 - Update Your Dishwasher.
 To save significantly more water, change a more established dishwasher with another ENERGY STAR model.
-This can save you up to 10 gallons for each load– which,if you run your dishwasher around four times each week, indicates in excess of 2,000 gallons for every year.
+This can save you up to 10 gallons for each load– which, if you run your dishwasher around four times each week, indicates more than 2,000 gallons for every year.

 - Cook With Less Water.
 When you cook, pick a pot that is the correct size for the activity.
 If you pick a pot that is too large, you could wind up using more water than you truly need.

 - Rinse in a Basin.
-When you wash produce, place them in a basin of water as opposed to running everything under the faucet.
-Afterwards, you may use the water in the basin to water house plants.
+When you wash produce, please place them in a basin of water instead of running everything under the faucet.
+Afterward, you may use the water in the basin to water house plants.

 - Chill Your Water.
 Secure a pitcher of drinking water in the fridge.
 That way, when you need a glass of cold water, you don't have to let the faucet run until the water chills off.

 - Avoid the Disposal.
 Rather than washing vegetable scraps and peels down the waste disposal, throw them in a compost pit to make free fertilizer for your home vegetable garden.